 The embryos left over from an assisted reproduction treatment, if they are of good quality, are vitrified to preserve them.
-The destiny of these frozen embryos depends both on the legislation that regulates assisted reproduction techniques in Spain (Law 14/2006) and on the decision of the couple or patient.
+The destiny of these frozen embryos depends both on the legislation that regulates assisted reproduction techniques in your state and/or country and on the decision of the couple or patient.

 What is the origin of the surplus embryos?

 When a couple undergoes in vitro fertilization (IVF) reproductive treatment, either conventional IVF or intracytoplasmic sperm injection (ICSI), the aim is to obtain as many good quality embryos as possible.
 The aim of this is to increase the chances of success of the cycle.

 However, it is not possible to transfer all the embryos obtained in the cycle to the patient's uterus in a single attempt.
 The two main reasons are:

 - The advice or legislation of the governing body in your particular area.
 Usually guidlines limit the transfer to one or perhaps two embryos, with a maximum of three.